-This easy vegan stroganoff recipe has a delicious garlicky creamy sauce and it’s ready to go in under 30 minutes!
-If you love quick and easy vegan recipes, this one is for you!
-Serve it with. your favorite noodles or even rice!
+This easy vegan beef stroganoff recipe has a delicious creamy sauce and it’s ready to go in under 30 minutes.
+If you love quick and easy vegan recipes, this one is for you.
+Serve it with your favorite noodles or even rice.

 If you’re a beginning vegan, or you’ve been at it for a while, you may still yearn for the recipes of the past, I’ve got some good news for you, friends.
 This vegan beef stroganoff is all that and more.
 It’s perfect for when you’re craving some cozy comfort food.

 It’s made with vegan beef tips (more on that below) and is tossed with the richest, savory dairy-free cream sauce.
 Serving this over a big bowl of noodles will remind you of your pre-vegan dinner days!
 And you know, every now and then having a dish that reminds of us our past is kind of nice.

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.